fafalios/sparql-ld/README.md

 or:

-- Directly use the provided extended Jena ARQ jar.
+- Directly use the provided (already built) extended Jena ARQ jar.